tony-aw/tinycodet/README.md

 - Force an error when using a function that appears in multiple attached
   packages: one can use the `options(conflicts.policy = ...)` to specify when such an error should be enforced.
-- Get path of current script or project: without Rstudio one can use `commandArgs()` function; with RStudio one can use `rstudioapi::getSourceEditorContext()$path`.
+- Get path of current script or project root folder: without R-Studio one can use `commandArgs()` function; with R-Studio one can use `rstudioapi::getSourceEditorContext()$path`.
 Using `setwd("..")` will set the working directory one folder up - which would often be your project root folder.